I found an abandoned bike in my yard. What can I do about it?

 “Bike Registration” is a method to identify an owner for a bike based on its serial number.

 The serial number on a bike is rendered useless unless it is assigned to an owner.
 A serial number is the most reliable method for proving ownership.
 It is the easiest way for police to identify a stolen bike and most reliable method for charging someone with theft.
 Aside from being physically removed from the bike (which we see on a very rare occurrence), this is a permanent number for identification.

 Why aren’t more people registering their bikes?

 Bike Registration is not compulsory, (such as the DMV requirement for vehicle VINS) but voluntary, which is why it is so hard to get people to follow through with this.
 Understandably, many people don’t register because they don’t really believe that their bikes will be stolen from their secure bike room, work, or local bike rack.
-Many just haven’t made the time to walk out to their garage and spend five minutes writing down their serial number.
+Many just haven’t made the time to walk out to their garage and spend five minutes writing down their serial number (Lazy?).